Just-Some-Bots/MusicBot/_docs/using/updating.md

 ```

 For other dependencies like FFmpeg or git, you'll need to use other tools specific to your OS.
-On Windows you may be able to use WinGet or manually use an installer package to update.
+On Windows you may be able to use `WinGet` or find and use an installer package to update these applications.
+On mac OS you likely want to use `homebrew` or some modern package manager.
+On Linux and Unix-likes you will of course use your system package manager for these.

+> **Note:**  Updating ffmpeg and git is optional!
+You should only update these if you need to, like if something is broken, vulnerable, or would perform better with a newer version.
+MusicBot does not have recommendations for specific versions, and leaves system administration up to the user.

 ### Common problems